Prerequisites for knowledge management

 Most knowledge management tasks are centered around "search time" event manipulation.
 In other words, a typical knowledge manager usually doesn't focus their attention on work that takes place before events are indexed, such as setting up data inputs, adjusting event processing activities, correcting default field extraction issues, creating and maintaining indexes, setting up forwarding and receiving, and so on.

-However, we do recommend that all knowledge managers have a good understanding of these "Splunk admin" concepts.
+However, we do recommend that all knowledge managers have a good understanding of these concepts.
 A solid grounding in these subjects enables knowledge managers to better plan out their approach towards management of knowledge objects for their deployment...and it helps them troubleshoot issues that will inevitably come up over time.

 - Working with Splunk apps: If your deployment uses more than one Splunk app, you should get some background on how they're organized and how app object management works within multi-app deployments.
 See "What's an app?", "App architecture and object ownership", and "Manage app objects" in the Admin manual.